 - Chen F, Sarabipour S, Hristova K. Multiple consequences of a single amino acid pathogenic RTK mutation: the A391E mutation in FGFR3.
 PLoS One.
 2013;8(2):e56521. doi: 10.1371/journal.pone.0056521.
 Epub 2013 Feb 20.
 Citation on PubMed or Free article on PubMed Central

 - Cohen MM Jr. Let's call it "Crouzonodermoskeletal syndrome" so we won't be prisoners of our own conventional terminology.
 Am J Med Genet.
 1999 May 7;84(1):74.
+No abstract available.
 Citation on PubMed

 - Schweitzer DN, Graham JM Jr, Lachman RS, Jabs EW, Okajima K, Przylepa KA, Shanske A, Chen K, Neidich JA, Wilcox WR.
 Subtle radiographic findings of achondroplasia in patients with Crouzon syndrome with acanthosis nigricans due to an Ala391Glu substitution in FGFR3.
 Am J Med Genet.
 2001 Jan 1;98(1):75-91.
 Citation on PubMed

 - Vajo Z, Francomano CA, Wilkin DJ.
 The molecular and genetic basis of fibroblast growth factor receptor 3 disorders: the achondroplasia family of skeletal dysplasias, Muenke craniosynostosis, and Crouzon syndrome with acanthosis nigricans.
 Endocr Rev. 2000 Feb;21(1):23-39. doi: 10.1210/edrv.21.1.0387.
 Citation on PubMed